ncatlab/nlab-content/pages/598.md

 =--

-In fact, not only are the [[horn]] fillers guaranteed to exist, but there is an algorithm that provide explicit fillers
+In fact, not only are the [[horn]] fillers guaranteed to exist, but there is an algorithm that provide explicit fillers.
+This implies that constructions on a simplicial group that use fillers of horns can often be adjusted to be functorial by using the algorithmically defined fillers.
+An argument that just uses 'existence' of fillers can be refined to give something more 'coherent'.

 +-- {: .proof}